Pawn-Storm-Team/Pawn-Storm/README.md

 # Pawn Storm
 Max Van Raden and John Bedette, 2021

-Command Line Chess App with a chess engine opponent in Rust
+Command Line Chess App with a chess engine opponent in C++

 Our Goal with this project is to create a small chess app playable in a terminal with both multiplayer and versus chess AI Modes.